mcplky/lc-signage/hardware/README.md

 # Hardware

 The Live Signage system requires some assembly and bespoke component fabrication.
 Luckily, if one has access to a laser cutter at their local library or makerspace, this process becomes much easier.
+This tutorial is ment to be read in its entrirety before the first step is taken.
+Sign installation sites will need to be evaluated for feasibility before installation of the power delivery system and sign anchor points.

+## Gather These First

-## Physical Materials Needed
+### Materials Needed

 - Opaque Acrylic (Color choice can be used for branding.
 We used black for a clean look.) at 12" x 19" at 1/8th"